Hudson-commercial/240-Chestnut-St-for-sale/README.md

 # 240-Chestnut-St-for-sale
 https://hudson-commercial.github.io/240-Chestnut-St-for-sale/

-# 240-Chestnut-St updated with a side nav
+# A new version of the website with side navigation.